NicksonC1/78181A-HS-Worlds/docs/tutorials/3_driver_control.md

 This means the drive won't move forward at full speed, nor will it turn at full speed.
 This can be undesired behavior, as you may want steering to be consistent, no matter what throttle you provide.

-Luckily, lebron provides you the authority to choose your desired behavior through the `desaturateBias` param.
+Luckily, genesis provides you the authority to choose your desired behavior through the `desaturateBias` param.
 `desaturateBias` has a range of 0 to 1, and only has an effect if motor output would be above 127.
 If set to 0, steering will be reduced until the motor output is below 127, leaving throttle alone, and vice versa for a value 1.
 The default is 0.5, where steering and throttle have the same priority.